WSTM-TV: Subchannels

-The station's ATSC 1.0 channels are carried on the multiplexed digital signals of other Syracuse television stations:
+The station's ATSC 1.0 channels are carried on the multiplexed signals of other Syracuse television stations:

 Analog-to-digital conversion

 WSTM-TV shut down its analog signal, over VHF channel 3, on June 12, 2009.
-Two days later, the station's digital signal moved from its pre-transition UHF channel 54, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to UHF channel 24.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 3.
+Two days later, the station's digital signal moved from its pre-transition UHF channel 54, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to UHF channel 24, using virtual channel 3.